Sports Prediction Markets: Odds & Probabilty 🏟️

 How sports contracts differ from sportsbooks

-If you’ve used DraftKings Sportsbook or FanDuel Sportsbook, prediction markets work the same but differently.
+If you’ve used DraftKings Sportsbook or FanDuel Sportsbook, prediction market betting works the same but differently.
 Here is a quick table to help explain why odds, payouts, and available markets don’t match what you see on a sportsbook.

 FeatureSportsbookPrediction Market